 If you’ve had negative experiences with tenants damaging your property or not paying rent on time, you’re not alone.
 In 2018, Rightmove found that UK landlords have three major pain points: empty properties, late or unpaid rent, and property damage.
-Preventing these issues and enjoying a stress-free tenancy agreement means finding great occupants – and this is where tenant referencing plays a role.
+Preventing these issues and enjoying a stress-free tenancy agreement means finding great occupants – and this is why it’s crucial to reference tenants.

 Referencing tenants properly from the start can save a lot of time and hassle.
 By filtering potential tenants at the point of viewings and conducting thorough background checks before signing an agreement, you can find great occupants to fill your rental properties.